theplaylabs/Backlog_tool_1/README.md

 _BCKL turns a voice-dictated idea into a structured backlog entry and appends it (atomically) to `backlog.csv` in the current folder._
+In a vibe coding environment, you can directly as the AI to select the next feature to work on (based on how complex a feature you want to work on)
 ---

 ## Installation